Gwyneth Herbert: The Sea Cabinet

 In January 2010, Herbert was commissioned by Snape Maltings as artist-in-residence to write, record and perform a new body of work based on stories of the sea.
 This was performed in October 2010 at Snape Maltings.
 An album of this music, The Sea Cabinet, was released in May 2013 and launched in a series of concerts from 23 to 26 May at Wilton's Music Hall in London's East End.
 In a review of the album launch, The Guardians jazz critic John Fordham said that "Herbert's imaginative narrative, and her casually commanding voice – whether softly nuanced as confiding speech or at full soaring-contralto stretch – were the central characters in an entertaining and often moving show that opens a new chapter in her creative story".
 Michal Boncza, in a review for the Morning Star of musical performances in 2013, described it as a "stand-out", admiring "a voice that can effortlessly render any emotion with commanding ease.
 Every song is an impressively crafted and engrossing vignette of life's more difficult moments and they grab the attention time and again".

 The Financial Times four-starred review called it "a concept album about the debt British history owes to the sea".
 In a four-starred review The Independent described it as a "cabinet of curiosities" with "a cabaret approach to storytelling, in rollicking sea shanties and waltzes", and "inventive" instrumentation "featuring wheezing accordions, warbling woodwind, tinkling music boxes and rolling bells".
 Alexander Varty, for Vancouver's The Georgia Straight, said that the album "blends Weimar cabaret and English music-hall stylings, with disquieting touches of avant-garde jazz".

 Commenting on her live performance in July 2013 at the Love Supreme Jazz Festival in Glynde Place, East Sussex, Nick Hasted of The Independent said: "Gwyneth Herbert sings the shanties on her The Sea Cabinet album with happy, cabaret sensuality, detailing a relationship’s shipwrecked, sunken past in 'I Still Hear The Bells'".

 In a performance described as "mesmerising" and "a surreal delight", with "beautiful entrancing music", Theatre Elision gave the song cycle its United States premiere from 30 May to 9 June 2019 at The Southern Theater in Minneapolis, Minnesota.
-The production, whith a running time of 75 minutes, was directed by Lindsay Fitzgerald.
+The production, with a running time of 75 minutes, was directed by Lindsay Fitzgerald.